jeffcore/computer-science/README.md

 * geeksforgeeks
 * Element of Programming Interviews in Python Book

-Disclaimer: All referenced code is use for my educational purposes only.
+Disclaimer: All referenced code is used for my educational purposes only.
 Please subscribe or purchase corresponding materials from the above references.